ThatGuyGW/RoadToReincarnationEnglishMod/README.md

 ## Notes

-As this is an initial release, please be aware that it's very likely that upcoming releases or game updates could entirely break your savegame with little to no chance of recovery.
+As this is an early release, please be aware that it's very likely that upcoming releases or game updates could entirely break your savegame with little to no chance of recovery.

 The mod has a large performance cost on game start and new save generation.
 After that, there may be a performance impact, but Cadenza tried to keep it as low as possible.
 Further optimization is possible if people are enjoying the game.